tunylund/shared-state/client/README.md

 # Shared State
-Synchronized state between server and multiple clients using WebRTC and WebSockets.
+Synchronized state between server and multiple clients using WebSockets.

 A shared state is the root of all evils in software development.
 However sometimes you just don't want to think about the how, you just want a piece of JSON to be available on multiple clients and a server.
 Hence this library!